IntendaUK/opus-ui-language-server-vscode-client/README.md

 ]
 ```

----

 ### opusUiEnsembles

 A list of entries which tells the language server which ensembles to load and support.
 Note, this list can include a strings and/or objects.
 - Each entry can be a string path or an object with the "path" key and *optionally* the "external" key.
 When external is falsy, ensembles will be loaded from the root of the node_modules folder.
 When true, an absolute path must be supplied.
-This allows for working on external ensembles which are not installed into the project, alongside internal ones.
+This allows for working on external ensembles which are not installed into the project, alongside internal ones

 ```json
 "opusUiEnsembles": [